syphu3011/BattleShips-OOP-Project/README.md

 Project is written by
 Nguyễn Văn Sỹ Phú;
 Vòng Cỏng Mềnh;
 Nguyễn Minh Thao.
 Project may have some bugs.
-Please contact to email "syphu1995@gmail.com" if bugs are detected. but i was born in 2002 not 1995=)).
+Please contact to email "syphu1995@gmail.com" if bugs are detected.
 Thank everyone.